ietf-wg-cellar/matroska-specification/notes.md

 The `Matroska Muxer` **MAY** also know the accurate value from the source material.

-## TrackTimestampScale

-The `TrackTimestampScale Element` is used align tracks that would otherwise be played at different speeds.
-An example of this would be if you have a film that was originally recorded at 24fps video.
-When playing this back through a PAL broadcasting system, it is standard to speed up the film to 25fps to match the 25fps display speed of the PAL broadcasting standard.
-However, when broadcasting the video through NTSC, it is typical to leave the film at its original speed.
-If you wanted to make a single file where there was one video stream, and an audio stream used from the PAL broadcast, as well as an audio stream used from the NTSC broadcast, you would have the problem that the PAL audio stream would be 1/24th faster than the NTSC audio stream, quickly leading to problems.
-It is possible to stretch out the PAL audio track and re-encode it at a slower speed, however when dealing with lossy audio codecs, this often results in a loss of audio quality and/or larger file sizes.

-This is the type of problem that `TrackTimestampScale` was designed to fix.
-Using it, the video can be played back at a speed that will synch with either the NTSC or the PAL audio stream, depending on which is being used for playback.
-To continue the above example:

-    Track 1: Video
-    Track 2: NTSC Audio
-    Track 3: PAL Audio

-Because the NTSC track is at the original speed, it will used as the default value of 1.0 for its `TrackTimestampScale`.
-The video will also be aligned to the NTSC track with the default value of 1.0.

-The `TrackTimestampScale` value to use for the PAL track would be calculated by determining how much faster the PAL track is than the NTSC track.
-In this case, because we know the video for the NTSC audio is being played back at 24fps and the video for the PAL audio is being played back at 25fps, the calculation would be:

-25/24 is almost 1.04166666666666666667

-When writing a file that uses a non-default `TrackTimestampScale`, the values of the `Block`'s timestamp are whatever they would be when normally storing the track with a default value for the `TrackTimestampScale`.
-However, the data is interleaved a little differently.
-Data **SHOULD** be interleaved by its Raw Timestamp, in the order handed back from the encoder.
-The `Raw Timestamp` of a `Block` from a track using `TrackTimestampScale` is calculated using:

-`(Block's Timestamp + Cluster's Timestamp) * TimestampScale * TrackTimestampScale `

-So, a Block from the PAL track above that had a Scaled Timestamp, of 100 seconds would have a `Raw Timestamp` of 104.66666667 seconds, and so would be stored in that part of the file.

-When playing back a track using the `TrackTimestampScale`, if the track is being played by itself, there is no need to scale it.
-From the above example, when playing the Video with the NTSC Audio, neither are scaled.
-However, when playing back the Video with the PAL Audio, the timestamps from the PAL Audio track are scaled using the `TrackTimestampScale`, resulting in the video playing back in synch with the audio.

-It would be possible for a `Matroska Player` to also adjust the audio's samplerate at the same time as adjusting the timestamps if you wanted to play the two audio streams synchronously.
-It would also be possible to adjust the video to match the audio's speed.
-However, for playback, the selected track(s) timestamps **SHOULD** be adjusted if they need to be scaled.

-While the above example deals specifically with audio tracks, this element can be used to align video, audio, subtitles, or any other type of track contained in a Matroska file.

 # Encryption

 Encryption in Matroska is designed in a very generic style to allow people to